Celebrate Earth Day in OKC

 FREE Community Tree Planting at Will Rogers Gardens (3400 NW 36th St).
 Help beautify the gardens during a community tree planting day.
 Participants will help plant trees for the Margaret Annis Boys Arboretum, and along the way, learn about proper tree planting, pruning and care.
 No registration required.
 All ages welcome.
 11 a.m. – noon.

-Earthworms for Earth Day Event at Science Museum Oklahoma (2020 Remington Pl) features educational, hands-on activities about earthworms.
+Earth Day Event at Science Museum Oklahoma (2020 Remington Pl) features hands-on activities in the SMO Gardens.
 All ages welcome.
-10 a.m. - 2 p.m.
+11 a.m. - 2 p.m.

 FREE Public Clean-up Day at Martin Park Nature Center (5000 W Memorial Rd).
 Help clean up the park.
 Preregister.
 Best suited for ages 6 & up.
 10 a.m - noon.